 Richmond has a great running scene, with lots of spots.
 The most popular runs are along the James River waterfront park, which includes scenic Belle Isle.
 Pretty historic and residential runs include Monument Ave and Grove Ave, or the campus of the University of Richmond.
 A number of local parks, including Byrd Park, Maymont, and Bryan Park, also have short but pleasant designated running paths.
 Distance runners often prefer to do their mileage on the Virginia Capital “Cap” Trail, which is accessible via the lovely Canal Walk, while trail runners can travel a short distance outside the city to beautiful Pocahontas State Park.

-Traffic is relatively minimal in Richmond, so driving remains a popular way to get around.
-The downtown/waterfront area is pretty compact and walkable (or runnable!), but if you’re traveling a long distance to any of our routes, the GRTC bus is a great option.
-There is a “Pulse” route that circles the main parts of town from the West End, to the Museum District, to Downtown, to the East End — this should bring you close to almost anywhere you want to go!
+The downtown/waterfront area is pretty compact and walkable (or runnable!).
+There is a “Pulse” route that circles the main parts of town from the West End, to the Museum District, to Downtown, to the East End.
+There’s a GRTC bus for longer options.
+Note Richmond can be hot and humid in summer.